When the Day Comes

 "When The Day Comes" is a song by Norwegian hip hop duo Nico & Vinz.
 It was released as the third single from their second studio album Black Star Elephant (2014).
 It was released as a digital download in Norway on September 30, 2014.
 The song has peaked at number 9 in Norway.
+It is in the soundtrack for the 2014 video game FIFA 15.

 Music video

 A music video to accompany the release of "When The Day Comes" was first released onto YouTube on September 30, 2014 at a total length of six minutes and seven seconds.
 It was directed by Kavar Singh.

-The dramatic video features a Japanese warrior is on a mission to save a young boy from dying.
+The dramatic video features a Japanese warrior on a mission to save a young boy from dying.